 Prediction: Wenger Will Get His Pep For His Replacement

-I’m sick of @goonerdave66 whipping out blogs from the past where he predicting everything from why Arsenal should sign Poldi and Giroud to why Arteta would make a superb Makele-esque midfielder to who the fifth scorer would be in a future 6-1 defeat of Southampton.
+I’m sick of @goonerdave66 whipping out blogs from the past where he predicted everything from why Arsenal should sign Poldi and Giroud to who the fifth scorer would be in a future 6-1 defeat of Southampton.
 It sickens me.
 That bastard.

-Anyway, my nose was well out of joint recently, and so I fell upon a cunning plan.
+Anyway, my nose was well and truly out of joint recently, and so I fell upon a cunning plan.
 Rumours that Dave kept a Crystal Ball next to his bed haunted my waking dreams.
-I resolved to get my grubby mitts on the magical, mystical orb; to shine the beejaysus out of it; and to see what I could see.

-I’ll give you the short version.
-I shimmied up his drain pipe (hang on, that didn’t come out right.
-Oi Oi, that’s what he said last night.
-Ba boom.) in the dead of night, stole into his bedroom, rummaged around his old sack which was dangling over the side of the bed, and low and behold!
-There it twinkled, like a tiny beacon on a hill, away in the darkness.
+And so I shimmied up his drain pipe (Oi Oi!) in the dead of night, stole into his bedroom, rummaged around his dusty old sack dangling over the side of the bed, and low and behold!
+There it twinkled, The Precious.

 It’s 20xx, and for years the top clubs have been in a death match to capture the services of one Pep Guardiola.
-Chased by United, City, Chelsea, the top Italian clubs and even Real Madrid who are new victims of another Jose Mourinho scorched earth policy from which they need to be healed, the Spaniard is much in demand.
-But Arsenal and Wenger in particular have had their eye on the Spaniard who could turn Barca Light into Barca Heavy.
-They have wooed and seduced, and beyond everyone’s expectations Arsenal have once again got their man.
-Let it be noted that this is one position that The Arsenal can pay top dollar for.
+Chased by United, City, Chelsea, the Spaniard is much in demand.
+But Arsenal and Wenger in particular have had their eye on the Spaniard.
+They have wooed and seduced, and beyond everyone’s expectations Arsenal have once again got their man!

-As was clear from many interviews, Arsene is a groupie of Spanish midfield tiki-taka, and had become a proponent of it himself.
+As was clear from many interviews, Arsene is a groupie of Spanish midfield tiki-taka.
 However, many thought that the promotion of Steve Bould to the first team coaching ranks pre-saged an imminent further promotion to the top spot.
-This bemused Arsene, who tried to explain on many occasions to those who were listening, that Steve was a replacement for Pat Rice, the assistant manager.
-Beyond that, he was a valued member of the coaching staff, and continued to make a substantial contribution to strengthening the team’s defense.

-But Wenger hadn’t reshaped and remoulded Arsenal into one of the most progressive playing teams in world football, not to hand his vision over to someone who shared his passion for great attacking and passing football, who believed in attack above defense, and who knew that everything in modern football, attack or defense, flows from the number 4 position.
+But Wenger hadn’t reshaped and remoulded Arsenal into one of the most progressive playing teams in world football to then hand his vision over to someone who did not share his passion for great attacking and passing football, who didn’t see that everything in modern football, attack or defense, flows from the number 4 position.
 And no country better exemplified this philosophy than Spain.
 Wenger just HAD to go Spanish.

 And so he moved for the man who could bring pep to Arsenal’s midfield, the man who had mastered the light arts of Tiki-Taka.
 Retiring as a player, the Spaniard entered coaching by taking over his club’s 2nd team at the age of 36, but then was quickly moved to coach the club’s 1st team.
 He was reaching the zenith of his coaching powers in his 41st year.
 It was a natural progression for one who loved the club that had brought him to the maelstrom of European football that he so craved.

-Yes I did.
-Why bring in their Pep (who ain’t coming anyway) when we can have our Mikel, “home-grown” keeper of the Tiki-Taka flame.
+Why bring in their Pep (who ain’t coming anyway) when we can have our Mikel, “home-grown” keeper of the Tiki-Taka flame?
 Mikel Arteta, our very own Barcelonian.

 We don’t buy Superstars, we make them.

 Mikel and Arsene: they were birds of a feather, kindred souls: classy, intelligent and obsessed with playing flowing football.
 They shared a vision of what the Arsenal Way was and should be.
-As Arsene moved gracefully into his 70’s he now knew he could enjoy the sleep of an old man who knows the farm is in safe hands.
-He would not get Majored by Mikel.
-Mikel was a man of Spain’s Midfield Golden Generation, a man who owed little loyalty to Barca, Real or the Spanish National Team.
+As Arsene moved gracefully into his 70’s he could now enjoy the sleep of an old man who knows the farmstead is in safe hands.
+Mikel was a product of Spain’s Midfield Golden Generation, a man who owed little loyalty to Barca, Real or the Spanish National Team.
 It was the best of all worlds for Arsenal.

-The latter third of Mikel’s career were spent at Arsenal, weaving and dancing with Santi and Wilshere, to produce the best Spanish tiki-taka played by any midfield, anywhere.
+The latter third of Mikel’s career was spent at Arsenal, weaving and dancing with Santi and Wilshere, to produce the best Spanish tiki-taka played by any midfield anywhere.
 This became burned into the psyche of club and player.
 This was The Arsenal Way of playing.

-Mikel could transition into management at Arsenal in a parallel path and on exactly the same timeline as Pep did at Barca.
+Mikel could transition into management at Arsenal on a parallel path and on exactly the same timeline as Pep did at Barca.

-Now, I hope everyone makes sure Vermaelen never lays eyes on that interview.
-Maybe the simplest explanation of the quotes is that Santi’s English is shite, and in fact Mikel is the only player he can understand and follow, so he assumes that’s what everyone else is doing.
-But it is probably not the correctiest explanation.
-From a mile away, anyone can spot that Mikel has the X-Factor.
+Now, I hope Captain Vermaelen never lays eyes on that interview.
+Maybe the simplest explanation for the quote is that Santi’s English is non-existent and in fact Mikel is the only player he can understand.

 And then there are the things Arsene has said about Mikel: